-- 1.3.1 Council undertook a significant review of its PMP in 2021 to create this current version of the PMP.
-The process involved to create this current version of the PMP included: - (a) a comprehensive privacy review survey involving key stakeholders across Council's divisions and key departments who handle personal information to ensure that the information captured in this PMP is current and up-to-date at the time of publication; - (b) further consultation with internal stakeholders at Council, including face-to-face meetings, and seeking feedback on working drafts of this PMP; - using resources provided by the Information and Privacy Commission NSW (IPC), the independent statutory authority that administers legislation dealing with privacy, and access to government held information in New South Wales (NSW); - (d) considering emerging 'good practice' privacy management plans implemented by other NSW public sector agencies and the IPC itself as a quality control benchmark; and - (e) using the IPC's 'Checklist Privacy Management Plans' tool to assess the content of the PMP once it was prepared, to ensure the PMP addressed all of the section 33 requirements of the PPIP Act. - (f) incorporating feedback from the IPC received on 15 September 2021 in response to a request from Council for comment.

-- 1.3.2 This PMP will be reviewed and updated every 2 two years using a similar process as outlined above (which will be updated and amended as required). - 1.3.3 However, if there are major changes to the ways in which we handle personal information, or to the mandatory matters which must be covered in this PMP, Council may update a relevant section of this PMP at the relevant time and prior to the next scheduled 2 two year review process. - 1.3.4 As soon as practicable after this PMP is finalised, Council will provide a copy of this PMP to the IPC for its consideration.
+- 1.3.1 Council undertook a significant review in 2021 to create this current version of the PMP.
+The process involved to create this current version of the PMP included: - (a) a comprehensive privacy review survey involving key stakeholders across Council's divisions and key departments who handle personal information to ensure that the information captured in this PMP is current and up-to-date at the time of publication; - (b) further consultation with internal stakeholders at Council, including face-toface meetings, and seeking feedback on working drafts of this PMP; - (c) using resources provided by the Information and Privacy Commission NSW (IPC), the independent statutory authority that administers legislation dealing with privacy, and access to government held information in New South Wales (NSW); - (d) considering emerging 'good practice' privacy management plans implemented by other NSW public sector agencies and the IPC itself as a quality control benchmark; and - (e) using the IPC's 'Checklist Privacy Management Plans' tool to assess the content of the PMP once it was prepared, to ensure the PMP addressed all of the section 33 requirements of the PPIP Act. - 1.3.2 This PMP will be reviewed and updated every 2 years using a similar process as outlined above (which will be updated and amended as required). - 1.3.3 However, if there are major changes to the ways in which we handle personal information, or to the mandatory matters which must be covered in this PMP, Council may update a relevant section of this PMP at the relevant time and prior to the next scheduled 2 year review process. - 1.3.4 As soon as practicable after this PMP is finalised, Council will provide a copy of this PMP to the IPC for its consideration.
 Council will consider and incorporate feedback received from the IPC when conducting its next scheduled review of this PMP. - 1.3.5 In addition, Council welcomes feedback on this PMP from its other stakeholders, including the public.
 Any feedback we receive will be considered as part of our review process (set out in this section 1.3 of this PMP).
 Feedback must be provided in writing, and addressed to the Privacy Contact Officer (see details in section 2.5 of this PMP).

-2. INTRODUCTION
+2. Introduction